 - $2.99 = .008 (this is a common sale price that I’ve seen in big box stores.

 The big box stores typically have coupons or sales that include the Super Saver yarn so I would definitely shop around before buying.
-But regular price Walmart is your best bet.
+But when buying regular price Michael’s or Walmart is your best bet.

 Red Heart Super Savers (SS) comes in over 120 colors, is a yarn weight of 4, is made of 100% acrylic yarn, is 7oz* (198g) has 364* yards (333 m), and is made in Turkey.